 Michelle's early research experience was in biological anthropology, focusing on the behaviour and social systems of primates.
 When she returned to research in 2004 following a period of ill health, she worked in the areas of consumer-focused research and the use of technology for the self-management of mental health problems.
 Her PhD explored mental health consumers' priorities for research on depression and bipolar disorder in Australia.

-As part of her commitment to active consumer involvement, Michelle is developing strong connections with consumer organisations and representation.
+As part of her commitment to active consumer involvement, Michelle has strong connections with consumer organisations and representation.
 In 2012 she was appointed to the National Mental Health Consumer Reference Group and became a member of the Health Care Consumers' Association of the ACT (HCCA) Executive Committee.
 Through these roles, Michelle hopes to foster strong ties between the consumer and research communities.